Why copy disk to SSD in Windows 10

 Best software to clone disk to SSD in Windows 10

-There is no built-in tool in Windows 10/8/7 that can help you clone disk to SSD directly, so, you need third-party clone software like AOMEI Backupper Standard.
-It is free and reliable clone software for Windows 10/8/7, XP and Vista.
+There is no built-in tool in Windows 11/10/8/7 that can help you clone disk to SSD directly, so, you need third-party clone software like AOMEI Backupper.
+It is a simple and reliable clone software for Windows 11/10/8/7, XP and Vista.
 With its Disk Clone function, you can clone hard drive to SSD and avoid OS reinstallation and data loss with only a few clicks.
 And it has the following advantages:

 Guarantee secure boot after cloning.
 It allows you to boot from the cloned SSD successfully as long as you set the cloned SSD as the first boot order in BIOS.